amnuts/opcache-gui/README.md

 ## Releases

+**Version 3.0.1**\
+A minor update that will use http or https to get the javascript libraries, depending on what you're using.

 **Version 3.0.0**\
 Although the interface looks mostly the same, it's had a complete re-write under the hood!
 Some of the more notable changes are:
 * New namespace for the base service class which ensure composer compatibility